romene/Naturaily-netlify/_posts/2018-08-03-how-to-count-articles-in-categories-on-search-result-using-rails-elastic-aggregations-and-drapper.md

 ---
-title: >-
-  How to count articles in categories on search result using rails elastic aggregations and drapper
+title: Count articles by category on search in Ruby on Rails
-description: Placeholder
+description: >-
+  Have you ever wanted to calculate how many articles will be left in a certain category after search?
+Elasic aggregations and Drapper are significant in a Ruby on Rails development, find out why!
 slug: rails-elastic-aggregation-drapper
 layout: post
 date: '2018-08-02 11:43:08 +0000'
 category: Arek Poczobut
 avatar: /assets/images/maurice.png
 image: /assets/images/rails-elastic-aggregation-drapper.jpg
-text-preview: Placeholder
+text-preview: >
+  Have you ever wanted to calculate how many articles will be left in a certain category after search?
+In this blogpost, I will show you how to use elastic aggregations to achieve this.
 tags:
   - Ruby on Rails development
 ---
-Have you ever needed to calculate how many articles are in categories after search?
-In this blogpost I will show you how to use elastic aggregations to achieve this.
+Have you ever wanted to count how many articles will be left in a certain category after search?
+To give you an idea of what I mean, as an example let’s use the application that will be the outcome of this tutorial.
+Our database contains music albums which are categorized by the genre and subgenre.

+After searching for, let’s say ‘Miles’ the album count in a category will change according to how many articles (albums in this case) meet the search requirement.

+My solution utilizes Ruby on Rails elastic aggregations and Drapper.
+The best thing about it is that it doesn’t make additional requests to the database.
+Elastic makes the searching process much easier and faster.
+A solution on the basis of a database is much more time-consuming to develop and heavier on the server than mine.

+The only downside I can think of is that you need to create an additional service.

 ### Steps